Bayesian Analysis of Social Influence: Abstract

 \section{Abstract}

 The network influence model is a model for binary outcome variables that accounts for dependencies between outcomes for units that are relationally tied.
 The basic influence model was previously extended to afford a suite of new dependence assumptions and because of its relation to traditional Markov random field models it is often referred to as the auto logistic actor-attribute model (ALAAM).
 We extend on current approaches for fitting ALAAMs by presenting a comprehensive Bayesian inference scheme that supports testing of dependencies across subsets of data and the presence of missing data.
-We illustrate different aspects of the procedures through three empirical examples: masculinity attitudes in an all-male Australian school class, educational progression in Swedish schools, and un-employment among adults in a community sample in Australia.\\ {\bf{Keywords:}} Auto-logistic actor attribute model; Exponential family models; Ising model; Contagion; Social Influence; peer effects
+We illustrate different aspects of the procedures through three empirical examples: masculinity attitudes in an all-male Australian school class, educational progression in Swedish schools, and unemployment among adults in a community sample in Australia.